embrace-io/embrace-docs/content/react-native/features/performance-monitoring.md

 In addition to measuring performance, moments can also measure abandonment.
 For more on tracking abandonment, see the [Best Practices]({{< relref "/best-practices/app-performance" >}}) section.

----

-In the next guide, you'll be learning how to track the React components in your application mounting and unmounting.

-{{< button relref="/react-native/tracking-components" >}}Learn How to Track Components{{< /button >}}